ritwik1993/OculusMatlab/README.md

 This command is likely to take a while.
 It's a big project with lots of submodules

-Install Boost on your system (if it isn't already installed)
+Install Boost and other essentials on your system (if it isn't already installed)

  - For Linux

 	      	 sudo apt-get install build-essential cmake libboost-all-dev libudev-dev

-  Also make sure neccessary utilities like gcc, make , cmake are installed

-       	    	 sudo apt-get install build-essential cmake

 NOTE!
 The following steps MIGHT not work if you do not have boost installed in your system.
 I will soon add instructions on what to do about that on a windows system